 Alabama: Montgomery Museum of Fine Arts

 The Montgomery Museum of Fine Arts in the state capital is home to a permanent collection that includes everything from 19th and 20th century American paintings and sculpture to Southern regional art.
 There's even an interactive art gallery for kids!
-Admission is always free.
+Admission is always free at this tourist attraction.

 Alaska: Anchorage Market and Festival

 While Anchorage isn't the capital of Alaska, it is the state's largest and most populated city.
 The Anchorage Market and Festival is open and free of charge on weekends.
 It features 300 vendors, located on seven acres downtown.
 Anchorage is also at the beginning of the Tony Knowles Coastal Trail, where walks and hikes can last between two hours and a half-day.
 Free, of course.
 If you're ready for sightseeing, find out the most impressive library in every state.

 If you want to see the desert bloom do not miss the Desert Botanical Garden in Phoenix.
 It's free every second Tuesday of the month.
 And the very impressive Phoenix Art Museum is a free tourist attraction every Wednesday from 3 p.m. to 9 p.m.

 Arkansas: Walmart Museum

 Tucked up in the northwest corner of Arkansas is Bentonville, which gave birth to a little emporium you may have heard of.
 It's Walmart, which is currently one of the biggest companies in the world.
 Downtown, admission is free to the Walton's 5&10 and the Walmart Museum.
 And just outside town is the spectacular Crystal Bridges Museum of American Art, which is also free.
 Go!